-These Bass Pro Shops Crappie Limit Tubes are one of the surest ways to reach your crappie limit.
+These Bass Pro Shops® Crappie Limit Tubes are one of the surest ways to reach your crappie limit.
 Made durable, yet soft, these outstanding tube baits offer tantalizing multi-colored tails that have proven to be very effective at enticing weary slabs to strike.
 On top of the pulsating, breathing action of the tails, our Crappie Limit Tube baits are heavily salted for added flavor and to make fish hold the bite longer.

 These are super good crappie tubes. they seem to shimmy even when not moving.
 The hooks are good quality so you don't lose many fish.
 Get some today while the hot weather bite is in full swing.
 Color selection is great.

 I purchased these tubes last year, along with 2 color Squirmin' Squirts, and found the results were good if not better than the 2 color Squirts.
 Purple/black/smoke worked very well on Crappies.
 I reordered some more this year because I wanted to try different colors.
 The lake I am fishing in the summers is not the most clear so I found that anything with chartreuse in it worked great.
 These are very durable like the Suirmin' Squirts 2 color tubes.
 We caught numerous fish on 1 tube jig.